 When, not if, you die, your loved ones will receive only what you own today.
 If that is enough to help them pay bills, meet their financial goals, put them through college or maintain their current lifestyle, then you may not need life insurance.
 If not, is it a risk you want your family to take?
-This is especially true in an economy like today when real estate values are down, and the stock market is unpredictable.
+This is especially true in an economy like today when real estate values, and the stock market are unpredictable.
 Your dependants and loved ones most likely need for you to have life insurance.

 Five life insurance blunders to avoid. *

 A rule of thumb is to have 5 to 10 times your annual salary but that might still not be enough if you have young children.
 The amount as a lump sum on paper might look substantial, but it might not add up to enough when compared with a consistent salary spread over many years.